Avery County Schools Ameriflex FSA 2026-2027

 Online & Mobile Access

-Get instant access to your account with the IMS Flex Portal and the IMS Flex Wealthcare Mobile App.
+Get instant access to your account with the Flex Facts Portal and the Flex Facts Mobile App.

 – View your account balance and transaction history